gongahkia/personal-wiki/Haskell.md

     | age > 12 = "Too high!"
     | otherwise = "Correct!"
 guessAge name age = "Wrong name!"

+-- CASE OF _
+    -- Haskell features extremely powerful pattern-matching construct similar to the match case statements in other languages -- pattern cases are checked in order from top to bottom so arrangement matters -- this effectively enables pattern-matching within expressions as opposed to merely within definitions -- _ => wildcard catch-all operator that acts as the equivalent of the default statement in other languages

+numberAsString :: Int -> String -- static type declaration of an expression prior to expression initialisation numberAsString num = case num of
+    1 -> "One"
+    2 -> "Two"
+    3 -> "Three"
+    _ -> "Unknown but also the catch-call wildcard operator"

 -- LOOPS DON'T EXIST
     -- higher-order functions, recursion and list comprehension are used in place of imperative loop constructs like for or while loops, which Haskell does not have